-The department will select an Associate Department Chairperson to serve a three-year term that is offset from the Chair's term by at least one year.
-The Associate Department Chair will receive a 0.25 reduction in teaching load.
-Specific duties will be negotiated between the Department Chair and the Associate Department Chair, according to the strengths of both individuals.
+The department will select an associate department chairperson to serve a three-year term that is offset from the Chair's term by at least one year.
+The Associate Chair will receive a 0.25 reduction in teaching load.
+The specific duties of the Associate Chair will be negotiated between the chairperson and the associate chairperson, according to the strengths of both individuals.